Will my elderly parents be excluded from a cashless society?

 If they are struggling, it might be a good idea to help your elderly parent change their pin to something memorable for them and go out with them for a ‘trial run’ to make sure that they can use the pin pad easily and can cover it while doing so.

 It is understandable that older people will want to keep their independence and still get out and about.
-This can cause family members to worry about them - whether they use chip and pin or go about with a purse full of cash.
+This can cause family members to panic or worry about them - whether they use chip and pin or go about with a purse full of cash.
 You might be concerned about their safety and knowing where they are.

 The SureSafe GPS personal alarms also have fall alert devices in them; so if your loved one was ever in the situation where they couldn’t press their emergency button, either yourself, a nominated contact or one of our trained Response Centre Operators would be alerted - who gets the alert depends on the type of package you go for.